2006 Louisville Cardinals football team: Kansas State

-Middle Tennessee State
+Middle Tennessee

 The Cardinals next went on the road to face the Middle Tennessee Blue Raiders, led by first-year head coach Rick Stockstill and quarterback Clint Marks.
-The Cardinals scored on an early field goal, but the Blue Raiders took the lead when Damon Nickson returned the ensuing kickoff 88-yards for a touchdown.
-After a field goal by the Blue Raiders gave them a 10-3 lead, the Cardinals opened up the scoring with two more field goals and a pair of touchdown passes by Hunter Cantwell to Mario Urrutia.
-At halftime the Cardinals led 23-10.
+The Cardinals scored on an early field goal, but the Blue Raiders took the lead when Damon Nickson returned the ensuing kickoff 88 yards for a touchdown.
+After a field goal by the Blue Raiders gave them a 10–3 lead, the Cardinals opened up the scoring with two more field goals and a pair of touchdown passes by Hunter Cantwell to Mario Urrutia.
+At halftime the Cardinals led 23–10.
 In the second half, Cantwell threw another touchdown and Kolby Smith and Anthony Allen both ran for touchdowns for the Cardinals.
-Clint Marks threw a touchdown in the fourth quarter, but it was too late for the comeback, giving the Cardinals a 44-17 win.
+Clint Marks threw a touchdown in the fourth quarter, but it was too late for the comeback, giving the Cardinals a 44–17 win.
 With the win, the Cardinals moved up to seventh in the rankings.

 Cincinnati

 The Cardinals next started their Big East schedule playing the Cincinnati Bearcats in a homecoming game.
-The Bearcats, led by third-year head coach Mark Dantonio and quarterback Dustin Grutza, though struggling with a 3-3 record on the season, had played number 1 ranked Ohio State and highly ranked Virginia Tech, and had held early leads on both.
+The Bearcats, led by third-year head coach Mark Dantonio and quarterback Dustin Grutza, though struggling with a 3–3 record on the season, had played number 1 ranked Ohio State and highly ranked Virginia Tech, and had held early leads on both.
 Cardinal quarterback, Brian Brohm returned from his thumb injury, but struggled in the first half.
 The Bearcats took an early lead on a field goal and after the Cardinals tied the game, took another lead with a touchdown pass by Grutza.
-The Cardinals were able to score twice at the end of the half, including on a 1-yard pass by Brohm, to take a 13-10 lead to halftime.
-After the half, the Cardinals scored on an Anthony Allen rush and another field goal by Art Carmody to have a 23-10 lead in the fourth quarter.
+The Cardinals were able to score twice at the end of the half, including on a 1-yard pass by Brohm, to take a 13–10 lead to halftime.
+After the half, the Cardinals scored on an Anthony Allen rush and another field goal by Art Carmody to have a 23–10 lead in the fourth quarter.
 Grutza threw another touchdown pass with four minutes left in the game and had a chance win with another pass in the endzone, however it was knocked down by Cardinal cornerback Gavin Smart to preserve the win.
-The Cardinals won 23-17 and continued their 15-game home winning streak.
+The Cardinals won 23–17 and continued their 15-game home winning streak.
 With the win, the Cardinals moved to sixth in the nation.